awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/spark-job.md

 ### Define an EMR Serverless Spark Job

-The stack defined below shows a usage example of the `EmrServerlessSparkJob` construct.
-The stack combines also `SparkEmrServerlessRuntime` to show you how to create an EMR Serverless Application and pass it as an argument to the `Spark job` and use it as a runtime for the job.
+The example stack below shows how to use `EmrServerlessSparkJob` construct.
+The stack also contains a `SparkEmrServerlessRuntime` to show how to create an EMR Serverless Application and pass it as an argument to the `Spark job` and use it as a runtime for the job.
 ```python

 from aws_cdk import (